 Because of that, it should be no surprise that the largest financial investment most churches make is on people, specifically the church staff.

 Because this is typically such a significant financial commitment, it often raises a number of key questions.
-Let me do my best to address some of the common questions we receive on this topic.
+Let me do my best to address 5 of the common questions we receive on this topic.

 1) How much should we pay our staff?